FC 26 ROLES

 Winger

-A wide midfielder who will always stay wide, hugging the touchline, offering support on the flanks in all phases of play.
+A wide midfielder who will always stay wide, hugging the touchline and supporting play on the flanks in all phases.

 - Attack Focus

-When set to Attack, the Winger will focus on getting forward, and prefers to make runs behind the defence instead of receiving the ball to feet.
+With Attack, the Winger pushes forward, looking to run behind the defence instead of receiving to feet.

 ● Wide Support ● Attack Support ● Pass Option ● Defending - Balanced Focus

-When Balanced, the Winger will offer both defensive and attacking support.
-They mix making runs in behind and offering themselves as a passing option.
+Balanced lets the Winger support both defence and attack, alternating runs in behind with offering as a passing option.

-A midfielder who stays wide to facilitate play, providing passing and defensive support, but rarely ventures forward to attack.
+A midfielder who stays wide to facilitate play, offering passing and defensive support but rarely pushing forward.

 - Defend Focus

-● Wide Support ● Stays Back ● Pass Option ● Attack Support - Balanced Focus
+● Wide Support ● Stays Back ● Pass Option ● Attack Support - Support Focus

-A creative outlet positioned out wide, but able to move inside to help create chances to unpick defences.
+A creative wide player who starts outside but can drift inside to create chances and unpick defences.

 - Build-Up Focus

-● Creative ● Build-Up Support ● Supports the Defence ● Support Centrally - Attack Focus
+● Creative ● Build-Up Support ● Supports Defence ● Support Centrally - Attack Focus

 ● Creative ● Attack Support ● Wide Support ● Defence Support